pastorjeremywilson/ProjectOn/README.md

 tech-savvy volunteers.
 ProjectOn seeks to provide an easy to use, intuitive, and responsive experience when building and running the projection needs of a church service.
-<p>&nbsp;</p>

-# What's New in Version 1.4.1.032?
+# What's New in Version 1.5.0?

-- Global font for Song slides and Bible slides can now be set independently from each other.
-- Added a "Shade Behind Text" option to the font menu, allowing for a translucent square to be shown behind the text.
-This can help readability on 'busy' backgrounds.
-- Improved font preview now included in the toolbar font dropdowns.
-- Font dropdowns now disappear when clicking outside of them (no longer need to click the font button to make them go away).
-- Added the ability to backup all data to a zip file (found in the 'File' menu)
+- Added the ability to play an audio file along with a custom slide
+- Added the ability to split custom slides into multiple slides as well as auto-play those slides if desired
+- Fixed wrong background showing on some slides
+- Improvements to the way words are shown for music and custom slides
-- Other minor improvements and bug fixes.
+- Many improvements and bug-fixes under the hood
-- Fixed crash when importing from CCLI SongSelect.

 # Installation

 Currently, ProjectOn is available for the Microsoft Windows operating system only.
-Download the current ProjectOn installer (v.1.4.1.032) and run it on your computer.
+Download the current ProjectOn installer (v.1.5.0) and run it on your computer.
-<p>&nbsp;</p>

 # Using ProjectOn

 This information will get you started, but for more in-depth information on using ProjectOn, please click “Help” and “Help Contents” in the menu.
-<p>&nbsp;</p>

 ### Screen Layout